Retrockit/ansible_lab/README.md

 # HOW-TO-LINUX

-1. Make sure the prequisites are installed
+1. Make sure the prerequisites are installed

 2. Open a terminal window and type: